marco262/my_wiki/data/dnd/class/artificer.md

 senses = darkvision 60 ft., passive Perception 14
 languages = understands the languages you speak special_abilities = !!!
 ***Evasion.*** If the homunculus is subjected to an effect that allows it to make a Dexterity saving throw to take only half damage, it instead takes no damage if it succeeds on the saving throw, and only half damage if it fails.
-It can't use this trait if it's incapacitated.
+It can't use this trait if it's [[[general:conditions#incapacitated|incapacitated]]].

 ***Might of the Master.*** The following numbers increase by 1 when your proficiency bonus increases by 1: the homunculus's skill and saving throw bonuses (above) and the bonuses to hit and damage of its attack (below).
 !!!